Other Classroom Activities

 Protein Folding Demonstration

-To demonstrate how polypeptides may become folded through interactions between the side chains of amino acids.
-This activity could be used first-year biology, anatomy and physiology, or AP Biology classes as a supplement to a lesson on amino acid and protein structure.
+Demonstrates how polypeptides may become folded through interactions between the side chains of amino acids.
+This activity could be used in first-year biology, anatomy and physiology, or AP Biology classes as a supplement to a lesson on amino acid and protein structure.
 You will need a large, open space so that students can act out the process of protein folding.

 View and Print PDF file (16K)